regorxxx/chroma.js/docs/src/index.md

 ### color.hsi

 Returns an array with the `hue`, `saturation`, and `intensity` components, each as number between 0 and 255.
-Note that for hue-less colors (black, white, and grays), the hue component will be NaN.
+Note that for hue-less colors (black, white, and grays), the hue component will be NaN unless a special flag is set, see [noHueAsZero](#noHueAsZero).

 ```js
 chroma('orange').hsi();